Robert Wade-Gery: Biography

 Wade-Gery was born in Oxford on 22 April 1929.
 His father, Theodore Wade-Gery was an ancient historian and fellow of Wadham College, Oxford and his mother was Vivian Whitfield, an archaeologist.

 Wade-Gery was educated at Winchester College and New College, Oxford, where he achieved a double first class degree.
 He then passed the examination to become a Fellow of All Souls 1951–58; subsequently he was a "Fifty-Pound Fellow" 1959–73 and a "Two-Year Fellow" 1987–89; he was an Honorary Fellow from 2011 until his death in 2015.

 On 16 June 1962, he married Sarah Marris and they had two children together.
-He died, after having a stroke, on the 16 February 2015 in Gloucestershire.
+He died, after having a stroke, on 16 February 2015 in Gloucestershire.

 Wade-Gery was appointed CMG in the Queen's Birthday Honours of 1979, knighted KCMG in the New Year Honours of 1983 and given the additional knighthood of KCVO in November 1983.